-Brandon has been a faculty member at UCI since 1998 and Chair of the Department from 2006 to 2012.
+Brandon has been a faculty member at UCI since 1998, after being an Assistant Professor at Rutgers University, a postdoc at North Carolina State University and a graduate student at UC Riverside.
 When not working, he is usually trying to take advantage of the SoCal weather by pursuing some sort of outdoor activity, like biking or surfing.
-(For him, surf is an acronym for Stand Up Rapidly Fall.)

 Danelle received B.S. and M.S. degrees in Genetics at UC Davis.
 She completed her Ph.D. with Detlef Weigel at the Max Planck Institute of Developmental Biology Tübingen, Germany.
 While at MPI, she studied the evolution of DNA methylation in Brassicaceae as well as the genetic basis of intraspecific hybrid phenotypes in Arabidopsis thaliana.

 Yongfeng joined the lab in December 2015.
 He received his Ph.D. and a year of post-doc training from the University of Oulu, Finland, under the supervision of Prof. Outi Savolainen.
 Yongfeng has a background in population genetics and is currently investigating domestication genetics of grape and rice.

 Aline has been in the lab since November 2017.
 She earned her Ph.D. from the University of Lyon where she also received two years of post-doctoral training under Gabriel Marais.
 Aline has successfully competed for postdoctoral fellowships from the L'Oreal Foundation fellowship, EMBO and Human Frontiers.
 Her primary expertise is in bioinformatics and the evolution of sex chromosomes.

 Edwin joined the lab in 2017 as a Ph.D. student.
 Edwin earned his undergraduate degree from UC Irvine, where he studied computer science.
 His main interests are genome assembly, structural variants and domestication.
 He is currently funded by an NSF Graduate Research Fellowship.